dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/exports.md

 Exports are an additional configuration added to a saved query.
 They define how to materialize a saved query, along with the schema and table name.

-You can define exports in a YAML format as a key within the `saved_queries` configuration and in the same file as your metric definitions.
+You can define `exports` in YAML format as a key within the `saved_queries` configuration and in the same file as your metric definitions.

 An example of a saved query with an export: